Heads of Department/Faculty

-The aim of social science is to set students up for life.
+The aim of Social and Global Studies is to set students up for life.
 Teenagers today face a great deal of stress and worry, from exams, bullying, fear of failure, peer pressure and trying to look good.
 Our aim is to provide the skills, knowledge, confidence and language to empower and enable students to think through their issues and know where to seek help.

 We need to prepare students for the issues they face today, but also their future.
 A healthy body and mind equals a successful future.
 Research has shown that there is a direct link between emotional and physical health and academic performance (Bonell et al 2014, British Medical Journal).